microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

 - Update Azure Search, Azure Open AI endpoints, Azure Form Recognizer Endpoint and API Keys in the secrets.env.

   Create a secrets.env file in the ingest folder that will be referenced by the search indexer (search-indexer.py):
-  **The endpoints below needs to have the trailing '/' at end for the search-indexer to run correctly.**

       cd ingest